yjhuangcd/local-lipschitz/README.md

 For instance, to train a certifiably robust CIFAR-10 model using local Lipschitz bound, run: `python train_cifar10.py --model c6f2_relux --sniter 2 --init 2.0 --end_lr 1e-6`.

 To run experiments on TinyImagenet, go to the `TinyImagenet` folder.
-To prepare the TinyImagenet dataset, use `TinyImagenet/tinyimagenet.sh`, and copy the dataset to folder `/workspace/tiny-imagenet-200/`.
+To prepare the TinyImagenet dataset, execute `TinyImagenet/data/tinyimagenet.sh`, and the dataset will be saved in folder `TinyImagenet/data/tiny-imagenet-200/`.

 ## Citation